allenmclain417/markdown-portfolio/_includes/01-name.md

-# Allen McLain, Old and New school technologist.
+# Allen McLain, Dedicated to Learning and Building for a better tomorrow.